 The Daniel Plan diet is largely plant-based, but you don't have to be vegetarian to follow it.
 It mainly emphasizes eating whole, natural foods and eliminating gluten, sugar and processed junk.

 For exercise, Warren swims, lifts weights, hikes, and walks on the treadmill.
 Pastor Rick lost 65 pounds in 2011 on the Daniel Plan but recently regained 35 pounds following the April 2013 suicide of his son Matthew.

-Since going on the Daniel Diet a second time, Warren has lost 30 pounds during the past few months and is determined to slim down even more.
+Since going on The Daniel Plan a second time, Warren has lost 30 pounds during the past few months and is determined to slim down even more.
 "God made my body," he said.
 "It is a gift.
 I’m supposed to take good care of it.